-We are highly dependent upon the efforts of our senior management and scientific personnel, particularly Dr. Leonard Bell, M.D., our Chief Executive Officer and a member of our Board of Directors, and Dr. Stephen P. Squinto, Ph.D., our Executive Vice President, Chief Global Operations Officer.
+We are highly dependent upon the efforts of our senior management and scientific personnel, particularly Dr. Leonard Bell, M.D., our Chief Executive Officer and a member of our Board of Directors.
 There is intense competition in the biopharmaceutical industry for qualified scientific and technical personnel.
 Since our business is science-oriented and specialized, we need to continue to attract and retain such people.
 We may not be able to continue to attract and retain the qualified personnel necessary for developing our business.
-We have employment agreements with Dr. Bell and Dr. Squinto.
+We have an employment agreement with Dr. Bell.
 None of our key personnel is nearing retirement age or to our knowledge, planning to retire.
 To our knowledge, there is no tension between any of our key personnel and the Board of Directors.
 If we are unable to retain and recruit highly qualified personnel, our ability to execute our business plan will be materially and adversely affected.